 In 2017, CMU’s Jocelyn Lemay was named to the All-Atlantic Sun First Team, becoming the first Chippewa to be so honored, while teammate Emma Hamilton received the Atlantic Sun Freshman of the Year Award.

 The Chippewas had three players named to league all-freshman team in 2017.
 It was the second consecutive year that three CMU student-athletes were named to the squad.

 Tisdale, who earned a bachelor’s degree in education from CMU in 2006, sported a track record of success in leading a brand new program.

-Tisdale played club lacrosse at CMU and coached the Michigan State women's club team from 2008-10.
-During her three-year stint at Augustana, Tisdale led the Vikings to a combined 51-8 mark including a 19-1 slate in 2013, when they won the Midwest Women's Lacrosse Conference regular-season and tournament championships, and advanced to the Sweet 16 of the NCAA Division III Tournament where they bowed to eventual national champion Salisbury (Md.)
-College.
+In 2010, she was named the first women's lacrosse coach in the history of Augustana (Ill.)
+College and in three years at the helm, led the Vikings to a combined 51-8 record including a 19-1 slate in 2013, when they won the Midwest Women's Lacrosse Conference regular-season and tournament championships, and advanced to the Sweet 16 of the NCAA Division III Tournament.

 The Vikings outscored their opponents, 355-137, and led all Division III schools in two statistical categories, scoring margin (plus 10.9 per game), and total points (goals plus assists) with 576.
 The Vikings' winning percentage (.950) was third best in the nation.
 Division III women's lacrosse comprises 257 schools.